 Unfortunately addicts spin a load of yarn all the time.
-They lie.
-About everything and anything that will cover their addiction up.
+They lie about everything and anything that will cover their addiction up.

 This may sound strange, but growing up, I didn’t know the difference between the truth and a lie.
 My parents modeled a life of lies to me, so much, that lying became more acceptable to me than telling the truth did.
-I literally did not know the difference between fact and fiction.
+I genuinely did not know the difference between fact and fiction.